 Government grants and contributions receivable represent amounts due from government agencies and donors.
 Receivable balances with charges over 30 days old are considered delinquent and management begins collection efforts at this time.
 Delinquent receivables do not accrue interest.
-The Organization continually monitors the credit worthiness of each receivable and recognizes allowances for estimated bad debts on receivable balances that are no longer estimated to be collectible.
+The Organization continually monitors each receivable and allowances for estimated bad debts on receivable balances that are deemed no longer collectible.
 The Organization adjusts any allowance for subsequent collections and final determination that a receivable is no longer collectible.
-There was no allowance considered necessary at June 30, 2023 and 2022.
+There was no allowance considered necessary at June 30, 2024 and 2023.

-Government grants and contributions are recognized as contribution revenue in the period unconditionally promised or received.
-The Organization reports contributions in the net assets with donor restrictions class if they are received with donor stipulations as to their use, or if the contribution contains an implied time restriction.
-They are initially reported in the net assets with donor restrictions class, even if it is anticipated such restrictions will be met in the current reporting period.
+Government grants and contributions are recognized as contribution revenue in the period unconditional promises to give are received.
+The Organization reports contributions as net assets with donor restrictions if they are received with donor stipulations as to their use, or if the contribution contains an implied time restriction.
+They are initially reported as net assets with donor restrictions, even if it is anticipated such restrictions will be met in the current reporting period.
 Conditional promises to give for restricted purposes are presented as contributions without donor restrictions if the condition and restriction are met in the same reporting period.
-Conditional promises to give of approximately \$4,500,000 are not included on the statement of activities and will be recognized when such conditions are substantially met in future years by incurring qualifying costs within a budgeted target.
+Conditional promises to give of approximately \$5,800,000 are not included on the statement of activities and will be recognized when such conditions are substantially met in future years by incurring qualifying costs within a budgeted target.
 If contributions are received without donor stipulations or an implied time restriction, they are considered unrestricted funds and are included as part of the Organization's net assets without donor restrictions.
-Cash received before conditions of contributions are met are deferred and presented as refundable advances on the statement of financial position.
-For the year ended June 30, 2023, approximately 84% of total revenue and support was from various government grants.
-Most of these grants are reimbursement grants, requiring the Organization to incur expense, prior to revenue recognition.
+For the year ended June 30, 2024, approximately 72% of total revenue and support was from various government grants.
+Most of these grants are reimbursement grants, requiring the Organization to incur expense prior to revenue recognition.
+Amounts received prior to incurring qualifying expenditures or fulfilling the specific performance obligations are reported as advances received in the statement of financial position.
+Advances received totaled \$422,690 at June 30, 2024.